Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **Dreams of the Band**:
 Make sure to bring your musical instruments for a poppin' party.
 Based on BanG Dream!
 Girls Band Party!.

+**Live Miracles**:
+No matter what high school your school idol group attends, the future of a new live dream is yours!
+Based on Love Live!
+School Idol Festival 2: MIRACLE LIVE!.

 **Octuple Beat Stories**:
 Based on 8 beat story.

 **Smashing Ultimate**:
-Get ready to fight, right in the groove!
+A brawl to the grooves.
 Based on the damage indicator in Super Smash Bros.
 Ultimate.

 **Stella**:
 Perfect for reaching the ToP!!!!!!!!!!!!!.
 Based on THE iDOLM@STER Stella Stage.
 Includes normal (IM@S Stella Stage) and regulation (DDR/ITG) text variants.

 ## Copyright

-*Except as noted, all titles, associated characters and elements are trademarks and copyrights of their respective owners.*
+*Except as noted, all titles and associated characters/elements are trademarks and copyrights of their respective owners.*

 8 beat Story♪™& ©Chronus V Inc. and GMO Connect Inc.